The-Marcy-Lab-School/2-3-1-flexbox/README.md

 ## Part 3 - Flexbox Main and Cross Axes

-> **Pacing:** 10 minutes (35 minutes total)
-> **Learning Objective:** Understand that flexbox containers have two axes: main and cross
-> * Now that we've seen what flexbox can do, we can dive deeper into how flexbox works.
-Explore how direction changes the axes and how justify-content and align-items work.

 * Flexbox has two axes, the **main axis** and the **cross axis**